 - User’s balances’ can be used to collateralize masternodes which can help fund the project and keep trading fees low.

 Disadvantages of this approach are:

-Run the markets though a website as described above but make the trading accountless, with all trades and payouts as dash transactions.
+Run the markets through a website as described above but make the trading accountless, with all trades and payouts as Dash transactions.
 This is similar to how the original Satoshi Dice and DirectBet offered accountless betting.